-The name Firestone has long been associated with tires, but the company actually provides a number of specialized automotive services including Firestone oil change, batteries, alignment and brakes.
-The company’s auto services also includes repair, drivetrain, vehicle inspection, maintenance and transmission service.
-The Firestone oil change cost is not very high and it depends on the oil change type.
+The name Firestone has long been associated with tires, but the company actually provides a number of specialized automotive services including Firestone oil change, batteries, alignment, and brakes.
+The company’s auto services also include repair, drivetrain, vehicle inspection, maintenance, and transmission service.
+The Firestone oil change prices are not very high and it depends on the oil change type.

 Includes Up to 5 Quarts of Oil

 |Blend (High Mileage)||$38.00|

 Among the most affordable Firestone prices are for an oil change.
 Available at all Firestone Complete Auto Care Centers, the service includes an oil change using only the highest quality synthetic oil, high mileage blend or synthetic blend, depending on the type of vehicle you drive.
 The Firestone synthetic and standard oil change price are usually higher than the regular oil change price.

 The Firestone oil change cost also includes an inspection of your car’s oil filter and used oil, and if necessary, replace the filter.
 The service also includes an air filter and cabin filter inspection, and if necessary replace them.
 A Firestone automotive technician may also perform a courtesy inspection which comes with a topping of fluids (including the engine coolant and window washer fluid).

 The technician can also assess the car’s signal and brake lights, lubricate the chassis if required, do a visual inspection to check for damage and look for problems in the undercarriage, skid plates, suspension, steering, hoses, and belts.
 Firestone Oil change cost depends on the package you avail of, and this rule applies to all the auto services packages offered by the company.